cop3402fall19/syllabus/projects/project1.md

 ### What Has Changed?

-- The expression now allows another expression to be the left operand
+- The expression now allows nested expressions to be the operands.

 ### Notes on Semantics